How to Fix Your Open Office Plan

 KGa can install demountable glass wall systems, which allow your employees to make their cubicle work for them.
 The demountable glass wall systems can make your office have a new feel when your employees want to change their space.
 We can also install foldable glass systems to expand conference rooms.

 Glass cubicles are one of the most sustainable designs for your office.
 Glass is recyclable, which means if you ever want to change your office design it is easy to do so with good consciousness you’re staying green.
 Further, traditional cubicles can block out natural light in your office.
 However, glass cubicles do the opposite.
 Glass cubicles can make your office feel more open and let in natural light.
 In turn, you will save on electricity costs.
 You will not need to turn all your office lights on if natural sunlight does the job.
+Glass cubicles still provide the benefits of all other plans.
+To quote Max Perilstein, marketing professional in the glazing industry,

 Hybrid Office Plans

 Most can agree that having a hybrid office may prove to be the most efficient way to move forward.
 Giving your employees the assigned seats of cubicles gives them privacy, while glass dividers allow them to still see and feel close to their coworkers.
 Further, designing your office space to accommodate many different types of work styles can help increase productivity.
 Giving employees the option to work from home when necessary can increase employee satisfaction.
+One thing is clear: glass dividers provide a variety of benefits.

 It’s important to consider the costs and benefits specific to your workplace when thinking about office design.
 Whatever you select should be accommodating to as many employees as possible.
 If you’re interested in getting glass office dividers installed in your office, you can contact us now.